AGED PARENT VISA – ONSHORE (SUBCLASS 804)

 … enjoy the right to work and study within Australia.

-… enrol in the Medicare program of Australia, which will give you insurance protection for healthcare-related expenses.
+… enroll in the Medicare program of Australia, which will give you insurance protection for healthcare-related expenses.

 … begin an application for full citizenship.